Skip to main content

 Long-term0.70Years

-Raise a threshold to make the character more selective about what it remembers for that type.
-Lower it to retain more.
+• Raise a threshold = the character becomes more selective — only high-importance memories survive for that type.

 Scoring Tab

-Recency Weight0.25How recently the memory was created or last reinforced
+Recency Weight0.25Memories that were created or last reinforced recently

 Memories